aliou/www/_posts/2019-01-17-three-ways-to-ignore-files-in-git.md

 ### 1. Using a `.gitignore` file in a repository
 When created in a Git repository, this `.gitignore` is only applied to the directory it is in and its children.
-This means that you can ignore files in the whole repository and only in subdirectories.
+This means that you can ignore files in the whole repository and also ignore some files in some subdirectories.

 Start by creating a `.gitignore` in a subdirectory: